Your AI powered learning assistant

 The book contains valuable information based on scientific evidence, presented in an accessible style.
 However, at times the accessibility borders on being overly simplistic.

-Uncommon Sense Teaching vs Make it Stick
+Choosing Between Uncommon Sense Teaching and Make it Stick

 Make It Stick is a widely popular book with significant overlap with Uncommon Sense Teaching.
 While the former delves into brain function, both books cover similar ground.
 If you seek practical learning techniques, one of the two will suffice; however, for general interest in learning, acquiring both may be beneficial.